 I saw this idea for making capes on a boy at a local park near our house and thought it was brilliant!
 I purchased used sweatshirts and tee-shirts from Value Village for our boys and turned the sweatshirts into capes.
 There is no sewing involved and it was very simple.
 I only needed a pair of scissors and some Fray Check...

-Step 1 - I purchased from shopping at Good Will and Value Village four sweatshirts in men's sizes XXL for $4 each (one for each of our sons).
+Step 1 - I purchased from Good Will and Value Village four red sweatshirts in men's sizes XXL for $4 each (one for each of our sons).
 This allowed the capes to be as long and wide as possible.
 The type of fabric doesn't matter, some of mine were thin cotton, some thick, one was polar fleece.
 They all worked well.

 Step 2 - For each sweatshirt: I laid it out flat on the table so that the seams were in the side edges.